You are listening to the Sean Hannity Radio Show Podcast.

 And matter of fact, I would say that we spoke to your chief oversight counsel yesterday.

-We have been responsive, and we are trying to coordinate with you uh the response, and we've suggested that you get the information through the other committees.
+We have been responsive, and we are trying to coordinate with you the response, and we've suggested that you get the information through the other committees.

-You left a message yesterday or someone on staff left a message.
+You left a message yesterday, or someone on staff left a message.

-No, we didn't leave a message, reclaiming my time.
+No, we didn't leave a message.

 Reclaiming my time.